 WHEN & WHERE: Thursdays at the Queen Elizabeth Hall foyer, Southbank Centre

-The Southbank Centre's futuretense series is all about showcasing the best new British and international music, allowing you to discover artists on the up, and find your next musical obsession – for free!
+In collaboration with BBC Introducing, the Southbank Centre's futuretense series is all about showcasing the best new British and international music, allowing you to discover artists on the up, and find your next musical obsession – for free!
+Gigs kick off from 6pm and the music is an eclectic mix of new pop, rap, soul, alternative, jazz, folk, electronica and more with two different acts playing at each edition.
+Acts scheduled to perform at futuretense this season include:

 Quirky attractions